What AI Changes

 Creativity has not been solved

-Tasks that are inherently creativity-bounded are still largely not solved by any of the frontier offerings.
-This is entirely drawn from (personal and close friends') anecdotal: daily driving both Codex and Claude Code can expose the limitations of these clankers.
+Tasks that are inherently creativity-bounded are still largely not "solved" by any of the frontier offerings.
+This is, admittedly, drawn from personal and close friends' anecdotal: daily driving both Codex and Claude Code can expose the inherent bias to the mean of these models.
+Which is not necessarily a bad thing, but not something you'd want if you're looking for novel outputs.

-This could also be proved by looking at results.
-Specifically, by the output distribution from people using these tools.
+This could also be proved by looking at results publicly available - from both companies and individuals.
 It may increase one's own individual perceived creativity i.e., one is exposed to ideas that they may have not otherwise considered.
-But on the aggregate, it exposes people to the same ideas, which is the opposite of creativity.
-Hence, the volume of output increases, but most of it is non-creative e.g., take the shape of experimentation/rudimentary/amateur artifacts.
+But on the aggregate, it exposes people to the same ideas, which, again, is the opposite of creativity.
+Hence, the volume of output most certainly increases, but most of it is not novel e.g., take the shape of experimentational, amateur artifacts.

-Taking the counter: If creativity had been, or was close to be, solved we'd be seeing a growth and uptick of output variety i.e., meaningfully creative and high-quality contributions, but that has not been the case.
+Taking the counter: If creativity had been, or was close to be, solved we'd be seeing a growth and uptick of output (business, projects, etc) novelty i.e., meaningfully creative and high-quality contributions; that has not been the case.

 What is hard remains hard

 We've now got the means to produce much more code in less time.
-In fact, code quantity is seemingly one of the most notable output (proudly) reported metrics as proxy for something1.
+In fact, code quantity is seemingly one of the most notable output (proudly) reported metrics as proxy for something2.
 But software remains... software.
 It is still built over the same constraints that the industry has been wrestling with for decades.
-The specifics, the details, will always matter, perhaps in separate abstraction layers, but still there.
+The fundamentals, specifics, details, still do matter; perhaps now less legible and opaque, but still there.

 System understanding and accountability